marcus-k/SEMFeatureDetection/README.md

 - Group and find the four main edges the define the beam via k-means where k=4
 - Manually adjust the intercepts of the lines to better fit the beam

-There can still be many improvements made, in particular to the outlier removal, manual adjustment of the lines, and grouping via k-means, but this algorithm tended to work well for "nice" images.
+There are still many improvements to be made, in particular to the outlier removal, manual adjustment of the lines, and grouping via k-means, but this algorithm tended to work well for "nice" images.